icecoobe/doxygen_demo/README.md

 ```
 $ cd /path/to/<project path>
 ```
 - Run `doxygen -g`.
-Then you will get a configuration file of doxygen --- `Doxyfile'
+Then you will get a configuration file of doxygen --- `Doxyfile`
 ```
 $ doxygen -g
 ```